Freddie Freeman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 17th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in MLB.

-- The Pirates' 3.64 team ERA ranks ninth across all MLB pitching staffs.
+- The Pirates' 3.78 team ERA ranks 10th among all league pitching staffs.

-- The Pirates give up the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- The Pirates allow the fifth-fewest home runs in baseball (21 total, 0.9 per game).

-- Oviedo (2-1) gets the starting nod for the Pirates in his fifth start of the season.
-He's put together a 2.22 ERA in 24 1/3 innings pitched, with 25 strikeouts.
+- The Pirates will send Contreras (2-1) to the mound to make his fifth start of the season.
+He is 2-1 with a 4.57 ERA and 19 strikeouts in 21 2/3 innings pitched.

-- The right-hander's last time out was on Wednesday against the Colorado Rockies, when he tossed six innings, surrendering one earned run while giving up three hits.
+- The righty's last appearance came on Thursday against the Cincinnati Reds, when he tossed 6 2/3 innings, surrendering one earned run while giving up five hits.

+- The 23-year-old has put up an ERA of 4.57, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents are batting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.